 Facebook Business Page

 Visibility is everything.
-So it’s important to start by building organic momentum through regular posts that highlight the value of your product.
-Facebook Live sessions and reels are especially useful for engagement.
+So it’s important to start by building organic momentum through regular posts that highlight the value of your product, or take advantage of Facebook Live sessions to demonstrate product value.

 Facebook Ads